Chart Color Schemes

 Mildura features high concentrations of lone person households and group households, with a fairly typical median household size

-Family households constitute 65.1% of all households, comprising 23.6% couples with children, 26.4% couples without children, and 14.0% single parent families.
-Non-family households make up the remaining 34.9%, with lone person households at 31.0% and group households comprising 3.9% of the total.
-The median household size is 2.4 people, matching the Regional Vic. average.
+Family households constitute 65.1% of all households, including 23.6% couples with children, 26.4% couples without children, and 14.0% single parent families.
+Non-family households comprise the remaining 34.9%, with lone person households at 31.0% and group households making up 3.9%.
+The median household size is 2.4 people, which aligns with the Regional Vic. average.

 Frequently Asked Questions - Households